bhauman/cljs-test-display/README.md

 into your test runner namespace.
-And then make a call to `cljs-test-display.core/init!`.  `init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized with the correct formatter key so that `cljs-test-display` is enguaged.
+And then make a call to `cljs-test-display.core/init!`.  `init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized with the correct formatter key so that `cljs-test-display` is engaged.

 Example: `test.example/test_runner.cljs`